-Had a great experience with my pool build using Build Your Own Pools.
+Had a great experience with my pool build using Build Your Own Pool.
 This was my first time managing a construction project that involved several subcontractors/trades.
 I did hit a few bumps along the way, but Doug was always readily available to help me manage through it and provide guidance.
 I ended up with a quality product, top notch equipment and saved a ton of money along the way!!!

 Can I really save money building my own pool?